BuoyantIO/hazl-orders-playground/README.md

 - [Buoyant Enterprise for Linkerd License](https://enterprise.buoyant.io)
 - [The Playground Assets, from GitHub](https://github.com/BuoyantIO/hazl-orders-playground)

 All prerequisites must be _installed_ and _working properly_ before proceeding.
 The instructions in the provided links will get you there.
 A trial license for Buoyant Enterprise for Linkerd can be obtained from [here](https://enterprise.buoyant.io).
-Instructions on obtaining the demo assets from GitHub are below.

 ## Playground: Included Assets